elliotcubit/WebfishingButtplug/README.md

 ![Screenshot of ButtPlugIO in the mods list](./assets/configure.png)

 There are a several options available.
 The mod can be disabled/enabled entirely, you can point it at a specific address for the server, and you can adjust the vibration settings.

+You can also toggle individual vibration triggers on or off via this menu - all features default to _off_.

 ![Screenshot of the options that are available in game](./assets/configuration_options.png)